 - $15 on January 1, 2024

-Preparing and budgeting for the next five years will benefit home owners, renters, and commercial property owners who are going to be directly affected by the increase in wages.
+Preparing and budgeting for the next five years will benefit home owners, renters, and commercial property owners directly affected by the increase in wages.
 At Guardian, we are studying and examining the effects of the minimum wage increase on all businesses.
-We aim to aid businesses by preparing them for the next five years and helping them minimize costs.
+Consequently, we aim to aid businesses by preparing them for the next five years and helping them minimize costs.

 The new minimum wage law applies to most workers with the exception of seasonal workers, small businesses and tipped employees.